 Bruce Cohen, a Director on our In-House Counsel Recruiting team, assists corporations, nonprofits, government agencies and higher education institutions with identifying exceptional lawyers to enhance their legal teams.
 Bruce’s clients have always enjoyed his relational approach to business; he has seen that the best teams work well together when their members complement each other’s strengths and personalities, so he strives to find the right fit for both clients and candidates.

 Bruce is a native of Pittsburgh and a lifelong fan of the Penguins, the Pirates and the Steelers.
 He is also a former United States Army field artillery officer, and over the years, he has driven race cars, skippered yachts, visited death row and been hit by lightning.
-These days, he mostly gets his excitement by reading and writing history and watching his kids’ sporting events.
+These days, he mostly gets his excitement by reading and writing history and watching sporting events with his kids.

 Prior to joining Major, Lindsey & Africa, Bruce had a diverse legal career holding roles in-house, in the government and with a law firm.
-His more recent role was as director of business development for Pravati Capital LLC.
-In this role, he worked with law firms and corporations to fund litigation and firm growth and with debtors and distressed entities to provide bridge funding for turnaround and restructuring.
+His most recent role was as director of business development for an established litigation funder.

 Bruce began his career as a judicial clerk to the Hon.
 Henry A. Politz of the United States Court of Appeals for the Fifth Circuit.
-He then practiced at Smith, Gambrell & Russell in Atlanta, where he appeared in over 30 state and federal jurisdiction trials.
-He represented a range of clients in commercial litigation, real estate, class action, intellectual property and malpractice defense matters.
+He then practiced at Smith, Gambrell & Russell in Atlanta, where he appeared in over 30 state and federal jurisdictions, and was elected a litigation partner.
+He represented a range of clients in banking, real estate, class action, intellectual property and malpractice defense matters.

 Michigan State University College of Law: LL.M., Food Law and Regulation